 TGbc Editor: please update the following paragraph in this subclause as shown below:

-[3144, 3150]The EBCS UL procedure allows a non-AP STA to transmit an EBCS UL frame with the expectation that there exists at least one EBCS STA that would relay the HLP payload carried in the frame to a destination specified in the frame.
+[3144, 3150]The EBCS UL procedure allows a non-AP STA to transmit an EBCS UL frame with the expectation that there exists at least one EBCS relaying STA that would relay the HLP payload carried in the frame to a destination specified in the frame.
 EBCS UL does not use Data frames and the EBCS DL Filtering block in Figure 5-1 does not apply.

-11.55.3.2 EBCS UL operation at an EBCS STA affiliated with an EBCS proxy[3144, 3150]
+11.55.3.2 EBCS UL operation at an EBCS relaying STA[3144, 3150]

 TGbc Editor: please update the contents of this subclause as shown below:

-[3144, 3150]An EBCS STA that is affiliated with an EBCS proxy (see 4.5.12.2 (EBCS proxy operation) and 11.55.3.4 (EBCS UL operation at an EBCS proxy)) provides access to a relaying service in which the HLP payload carried in an EBCS UL frame received from an EBCS non-AP STA is relayed to a destination specified in the frame.
+[3144, 3150]An EBCS relaying STA provides access to a relaying service (via its affiliated EBCS proxy) in which the HLP payload carried in an EBCS UL frame received from an EBCS non-AP STA is relayed to a destination specified in the frame (see 4.5.12.2 (EBCS proxy operation) and 11.55.3.4 (EBCS UL operation at an EBCS proxy)).

-[3144, 3150]NOTE 1 – An EBCS STA affiliated with an EBCS proxy can be an AP that has established its own infrastructure BSS or a STA that provides a relaying service without establishing an infrastructure BSS.
+[3144, 3150]NOTE 1 – An EBCS relaying STA can be an AP that has established its own infrastructure BSS or a STA that provides a relaying service without establishing an infrastructure BSS.

 NOTE 2 – An EBCS AP that relays an HLP payload to the specified destination via its EBCS proxy can be in an unassociated state with the non-AP STA that transmitted the EBCS UL frame carrying the HLP payload.

-[3144, 3150]An EBCS STA that provides access to a relaying service shall have dot11EBCSRelayingServiceSupported equal to true.
+[3144, 3150]An EBCS relaying STA shall have dot11EBCSRelayingServiceSupported equal to true.
 Otherwise dot11EBCSRelayingServiceSupported shall not be true.
-Among all APs in a multiple BSSID set, only the AP corresponding to the transmitted BSSID shall be affiliated with an EBCS proxy.
-Among all APs in a co-hosted BSSID set, only one AP shall be affiliated with an EBCS proxy.
+Among all APs in a multiple BSSID set, only the AP corresponding to the transmitted BSSID may be affiliated with an EBCS proxy.
+Among all APs in a co-hosted BSSID set, only one AP may be affiliated with an EBCS proxy.

-[3144, 3150]An EBCS STA that operates with an EBCS proxy may filter traffic based on the value carried in the Address 3 field of a received frame to determine that the frame is an EBCS UL frame.
-An EBCS STA that operates with an EBCS proxy may filter traffic based on the value carried in the Address 1 field of a received EBCS UL frame.
+[3144, 3150]An EBCS relaying STA may filter traffic based on the value carried in the Address 3 field of a received frame to determine that the frame is an EBCS UL frame.
+An EBCS relaying STA may filter traffic based on the value carried in the Address 1 field of a received EBCS UL frame.

 C.3 MIB detail